amacknick/xaitsnue/website/README.md

 # Xaitsnue website

+Run `npm install` from this directory before working.

+Run `npm run dev` to run the web server in development mode
 ## Architecture
 - React for handling component layout and logic
 - Typescript for providing a type system